swapnilwakchaure/travelocity_clone/README.md

-# Travelocity_website_clone
+# Travelocity_website_photos
-This is the clone of the Travelocity website.
+This is the photos of the Travelocity website.
 Travelocity is an online travel agency.
 From this website, users can book a hotel room, flights, cars, etc. across the world.

 **To see the live site click the below link.**